Karpenter Add-on¶

 kubectl

-If you choose to create a provisioner manually, you MUST provide the tags that match the subnet and the security group that you want to use.
+If you choose to create NodePool and EC2NodeClass manually, you MUST provide the tags that match the subnet and the security group from the Blueprints EKS cluster that you plan to use.

 Testing with a sample deployment¶